chocolatey/choco/Scenarios.md

  * should install where install location reports
  * should not create a shim for ignored executable in the bin directory
  * should not create a shim for mismatched case ignored executable in the bin directory
- * should not create an extensions folder for the pacakge
+ * should not create an extensions folder for the package
  * should not have inconclusive package result
  * should not have warning package result